scala/docs.scala-lang/overviews/quasiquotes/type-details.md

     scala> val tq"scala.$name" = int
     name: universe.TypeName = Int

-But semantically such selections are just a shortcut for a combination of singleton types and type projections:
+But semantically, such selections are just a shortcut for a combination of singleton types and type projections:

     scala> val projected = tq"scala.type#Int"
     projected: universe.SelectFromTypeTree = scala.type#Int

-Lastly [similarly to expressions](/overviews/quasiquotes/expression-details.html#super-and-this) one can select members through super and this:
+Lastly and [similarly to expressions](/overviews/quasiquotes/expression-details.html#super-and-this) one can select members through `super` and `this`:

     scala> val superbar = tq"super.Bar"
     superbar: universe.Select = super.Bar